The Ultimate HACCP Plan and Food Safety Guide

 What is a Critical Control Point (CCP)?

-A CCP is a pause point within a production process a businesses has the opportunity to prevent, mitigate, or completely eliminate a food safety hazard.
+A CCP is a pause point within a production process a business has the opportunity to prevent, mitigate, or eliminate a food safety hazard.
 It is accompanied by a critical limit which is a set boundary where measurements must stay within to minimize food safety hazards.
 Any deviations from the critical limit must be accompanied by predefined corrective actions to fix the issue.

 CCP monitoring involves scheduled measurements and record keeping of CCPs to ensure they are within their critical limits.
 Here is a framework including examples and record keeping tips on how to perform effective CCP monitoring: